Nosiphus/legacy-mods/README.md

 MrCrayFish's Furniture Mod 3.4 is available on his site, and 3.4.7 is available from Curse, but I have a backup of 3.4.8.

+Project Red for 1.6.4 seems to be completely missing as far as I can tell.

 Resonant Induction can only be found inside of Technic's mod archive, but the version I have is newer than that one.

 I have a newer build of Universal Electricity than Curse does.